TristanRhodes/Satisfactory.Calculator/README.md

 ## Dependencies

 * [GraphViz](https://www.graphviz.org/download/) - Renderer for graphs represented in the DOT file format.
-You will need this installed.
+This is included via NuGet package GraphVizNet.

 ## Configuration
 We currently have two configuration values in the app settings: